ARTICLE CATEGORIES

 Don’t click away just yet – you can do this!
 DIY body care products aren’t just for the Pinterest-inclined among us.
 You don’t have to be a fancy blogger or experienced aromatherapist to make your own toiletries, sans nasty toxins!

 Essential oils make the process even easier, preserving familiar scents and flavors with just a few drops added.
-As a bonus, they are loaded with health and beauty benefits that can change the way we look at hygiene and basic cosmetics of body care products.
+As a bonus, they are loaded with health and beauty benefits that can change the way we look at hygiene and basic cosmetics and body care products.

 Tips and tricks when working with essential oils to make body care products:

-• Keep blends to a few oils, usually sharing similar or complementary benefits
+• Keep blends to a few oils, usually sharing similar or complementary benefits.

-• Store all products in sterilized glass containers
+• Store all products in sterilized glass containers.

 • Make small batches to tweak your formulas and use them before they go bad.
-For batches containing water-based ingredients (water, hydrosols, aloe vera gel, etc.), we recommend making batches weekly and keeping finished product in cold storage.
+For batches containing water-based ingredients (water, hydrosols, aloe vera gel, etc.), we recommend making batches weekly and keeping the finished product in cold storage.

 6 Body Care DIYs to Start With